renatavillar/red_wine_quality/README.md

 First, given a wine, my goal was to classify it according to its 'quality'.
 The 'quality' variable can assume the following values: 3, 4, 5, 6, 7, 8.

 After that, I created a new attribute, called 'binary', to model a binary classification: "good" wines and "not good" wines.
-My criterion was: If the quality is major or equal than 7, it's a "good" wine.
+My criterion was: If the quality is is greater than or equal to 7, it's a "good" wine.
 Otherwise, it's a "not good" wine.

 After training different models, I got the following models as being the best ones: